wdv4758h/pypy-extradoc/blog/draft/warmup-improvements.rst

 * if the tracing/backend time stays high, come and complain to us with benchmarks, we'll try to look at them

+Warmup, as a number, is notoriously hard to measure.
+It's a combination of:

+* pypy running interpreter before jitting

+* pypy needing time to JIT the traces

+* additional memory allocations needed during tracing to accomodate bookkeeping data

+* exiting and entering assembler until there is enough coverage of assembler

+We're working hard on making a better assesment at this number, stay tuned :-)

 The branch does "one" thing - it changes the underlying model of how operations are represented during tracing and optimizations.
 Let's consider a simple